g-gaston/eks-anywhere/DEVELOPMENT_BEST_PRACTICE.md

 Package names help form the first impression of what a package provides and is used to reference the public API of the package.
 A good package name brings about clarity and purpose for consumers.
 Package names should be concise and represent the behavior the package provides not the types it contains.
 For example, `meals` provides `dr

 Avoid stutter in struct and interface names by treating the package name as a namespace and considering how the types are consumed.
-For example, `drink.DrinkDecorator` should be `drink.Dectorator`.
+For example, `drink.DrinkDecorator` should be `drink.Decorator`.

 If you find yourself using an appropriate package name that's commonly used as a variable, consider pluralising the package name.